Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Ceruloplasmin is a protein your liver makes.
-It helps copper circulate throughout your body and plays an important role in making ingested iron ready for transport from your intestines to other sites for storage.
+It helps copper circulate throughout your body and plays an important role in making the iron that you get from food ready to move from your intestines to organs like your spleen.
 You need copper to help maintain energy and bone health.
-It also helps your body make the substance that gives your skin pigment (melanin).
+It also helps your body make the substance that gives your skin its pigment (melanin).

 What is the purpose of a ceruloplasmin test?

-Usually, your healthcare provider orders a ceruloplasmin test if they suspect you might have a genetic condition called Wilson disease.
+Your healthcare provider may order a ceruloplasmin test if they suspect you have a genetic condition called Wilson disease.
 Wilson disease keeps your body from transporting copper effectively.
-If you have Wilson disease, you’ll likely have lower-than-normal levels of copper in your blood, but higher-than-normal levels of copper in your urine.
+If you have Wilson disease, you’ll likely have lower-than-normal levels of copper in your blood, but higher-than-normal levels of copper in your pee.

-You may also have a ceruloplasmin test to diagnose conditions that cause low copper (copper deficiency).
+You may also have a ceruloplasmin test to diagnose conditions that cause low copper.
 You may have a copper deficiency because of:

-• Malnutrition, when your diet doesn’t include enough nutrients.
+• Malnutrition, when your eating habits don’t include enough nutrients

-• Menkes disease, a rare genetic condition where your body doesn’t absorb copper properly.
+• Menkes disease, a rare, genetic condition where your body doesn’t absorb copper well

 Advertisement